⚡ Semantic Markup in Zambia

 Dublin Core

-A metadata element set used for documents and other objects.
+A metadata element set used to describe documents and other digital or physical resources in a standardized way.

 🗃️ About This Data